AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 Let's illustrate the concept of impossible or unavailable action concretely:

-Suppose you want to develop an agent to play the Mario Kart video game.
+Suppose you want to develop an agent to play Mario Kart.
 Next, assume that the agent has an empty inventory (no banana :banana: or anything).
 The agent can't execute the action "use the object in the inventory".
 Limiting the agent to a meaningful choice of actions will allow it to explore more cleverly and provide a better policy.

 Now that you understand the concept of impossible or unavailable action, the natural question is: **"How can I manage impossible actions?"** :thinking: